George Michael Dead at Age 53

 Michael, who was born Georgios Kyriacos Panayiotou, had an award-winning career in the music industry than spanned for nearly forty years.
 He was also said to have sold more than 100 million albums all throughout his illustrious career.

-Michaels went through a near-death experience back in 2011 when he suffered from a severe case of pneumonia.
+Michael went through a near-death experience back in 2011 when he suffered from a severe case of pneumonia.

 Doctors in Vienna performed a tracheotomy in an effort to keep his airways open while he was unconscious.

-At the time, Michaels explained to press in a statement that things were "touch and go" during his recovery.
+At the time, Michael explained to press in a statement that things were "touch and go" during his recovery.

+Michael's longtime manager, Michael Lippman told The Hollywood Reporter that he was found "in bed, lying peacefully" and that died of heart failure.

+The Recording Academy released the following statement in the wake of Michael's death:

 Our thoughts go out to his friends and family during this time.